MaxLenk/reliabulb.com/Technology.md

       <div class="text-center text-3xl text-black">Inventions</div>
       <p class="text-black pb-5">
 I am a professional inventor.
-I have 36 USA patents issued in my name.
+I have 36 USA patents in a variety of fields issued in my name.
 I can do patent searches to find obscure inventions that you may have overlooked.
 I can write patents with an engineer's perspective that you can't get from most patent attorneys. <br/> From new circuits to world-changing plans, if no one knows how to do it, contact me.

 <img width="4860" height="53" alt="image" src="https://github.com/user-attachments/assets/d9db4e7c-0067-4cb5-b1f9-073dd34a7c61" />
       </p>